 Your credit card expiration date gives your issuer an opportunity to remarket their services to you and offer changes that may be a better fit for your needs.

 When your card expires, you’ll have the chance to decide whether you want to renew it.
 This is a good time for you to go over your credit card agreement to make sure that the terms and conditions are meeting your needs.
-Consider your card’s rewards structure, and fees you pay regularly and, if you carry a balance, your interest rate.
+Consider your card’s rewards structure, added fees you pay regularly and your interest rate, among other things.

 Your issuer may take the opportunity to market new credit card services to you.
 If you decide your card is no longer meeting your needs, see if your issuer offers a card that may better suit your spending.
 You can ask about making a product change during your renewal period, rather than closing the account altogether, and forgo any negative effect on your credit score.

 Credit cards and debit cards may seem invincible, but they do wear out.

 If you’ve ever been in the checkout line trying to use a card with a worn out magnetic strip or EMV chip, you know this from experience.
 With repeated use, magnetic strips and chips can become less sensitive or damaged from exposure to the elements.
 When your card is replaced, you will be able to use it at optimum sensitivity once again.

 You don’t have to do anything extra to get a new credit card once your old one is about to expire; your issuer will automatically take care of that process.

 You should receive some kind of notification in the mail or via email about a new card being on its way as the expiration date approaches.
 If you aren’t interested in continuing your credit card service, this would be a good opportunity to notify your card issuer that you don’t wish to renew.